-Rewards and recognition can be a great motivator for business travelers.
+Rewards and recognition can be great motivators for business travelers.
 You can offer employees rewards for booking the most eco-friendly travel options, following best practices to reduce carbon emissions, etc. Once the employees get into the habit of eco-friendly travel, the company’s carbon footprint will reduce significantly.

 A large quantity of fuel is expended when a flight takes off and lands as compared to when it is in the air.
-Hence, when you take multi-stop flights, more fuel is consumed on average as compared to direct flights.
+Hence, when you take multi-stop flights, more fuel is consumed on average compared to non-stop flights.

-You should always prefer booking direct flights and encourage employees to do the same.
+Hence, you should always prefer booking non-stop flights and encourage employees to do the same.

 If you are using the services of a travel management company (TMC), it is essential to enquire whether the vendors they deal with follow eco-friendly practices.
 You should also ask whether the travel management company follows a sustainable business travel program.

-Secondly, the entire employee behavior needs to be revamped according to the eco-friendly practices.
+Secondly, the entire employee behavior needs to be revamped according to the company’s eco-friendly practices.
 For this, the company might also need to conduct training sessions to create awareness about eco-friendly travel practices among employees.

-Finally, a sustainable business travel program needs to be financially feasible and efficient for the companies to adopt.
-Otherwise, there is always a tendency to find a cost-effective option.
+Finally, an economically feasible and easily adaptable business travel program needs to be developed.
+Otherwise, there is always a tendency to choose cost-effectiveness over sustainability.